In this tutorial, we will provide an introduction to VBA class modules. You can create your own custom objects by using VBA class modules.

-Excel has standard built-in objects that are available, for you to work with.
-These include the application object, the workbook object, and the worksheet object among others.
+Excel also has standard built-in objects that are available, for you to work with.

-Each of these objects have associated properties and methods.
+Each of these objects have prebuilt properties and methods.

-- Our Introduction to VBA article covers the VBA object model in Excel, and goes over what objects, properties and methods are.
-You will also learn about how to access the Visual Basic Editor.
-You will discover how to change the properties of objects.
+2 – Introduction to VBA explains the VBA object model in Excel, and what objects, properties and methods are.

 Insert The Class Module